alexeagleson/vagrant_box/README.md

 cd /vagrant
 ```

-You should be able to run an ls command and see your Vagrantfile and scripts.
+You should be able to run an 'ls' command and see your Vagrantfile and scripts.

 Now run the setup script type: